neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 # Conclusion

-This is really a first step.
+This is really a just first step.
 It's not the finished product.

 Deep Learning for audio is a fairly new field.
 And as a result I couldn't really find a lot of help out there on the internet.
 I hope this article proves useful to someone out there looking to build something in the field.